Remedies

 Sweet Flag Root

-The dried rhizome of a semi-aquatic wetland plant with a long cross-cultural history in traditional herbalism and historical use as a flavoring agent.
+The dried rhizome of a semi-aquatic wetland plant (Acorus calamus) with a long cross-cultural history in traditional herbalism — and notable safety questions tied to its beta-asarone content.

 Sweet Woodruff